-logical indicating whether a chimeric fragment, which has its two reads mapped to different chromosomes, should be counted or not.
-TRUE by default.
+to different emoniosomes, should be counted of not.
+Those by default.

-autosort

-logical specifying if the automatic read sorting is enabled.
+autosort logical specifying if the automatic read sorting is enabled.
 This option is only applicable for paired-end reads.
 If TRUE, reads will be automatically sorted by their names if reads from the same pair are found not to be located next to each other in the input.
 No read sorting will be performed if there are no such reads found.

-nthreads

-integer giving the number of threads used for running this function.
+nthreads integer giving the number of threads used for running this function.
 1 by default.

-byReadGroup

-logical indicating if read counting will be performed for each individual read group.
+byReadGroup logical indicating if read counting will be performed for each individual read group.
 FALSE by default.